 Men’s Bible Study: Meets twice a month on the second and fourth Monday evening at 7:30 p.m. in the youth room to study scripture.

-Women’s Bible Study: Meets once a week on Thursdays at 7:00 p.m. in the youth room during each study.
+Women’s Bible Study: Meets once a week, check with the church calendar or church office for updated meeting time and day.
 There are several studies offered throughout the year with breaks in between each study.

 Happening: Weekend retreat for high school students to understand and grow in their faith.